linux-of-user/plexichat/docs/README.md

-# NetLink Documentation
+# PlexiChat Documentation

-Welcome to the comprehensive NetLink documentation system.
-This directory contains all official documentation for NetLink va.1.1-1.
+Welcome to the comprehensive PlexiChat documentation system.
+This directory contains all official documentation for PlexiChat va.1.1-1.

 ## 📚 Documentation Index